 Add some lime and water to the charcoal ash and mix them properly.
 The ratio will be one gallon of water, one lime, and an ounce of ash.
-Mix and spray them to plants and the edges of your garden and see the magic after a few days.
+Mix and spray them on plants and the edges of your garden and see the magic after a few days.

-Use as a Fertilizer
+Use As A Fertilizer

 Many farmers and agricultural specialists encourage people to add crushed charcoal as it will increase the alkalinity and reduce the soil’s toxicity because it has a powerful element called potassium carbonate (potash).